 Although these behaviors can be caused by other factors, boredom is one of them.
 A betta fish hiding is not necessarily a problem, but a betta hiding more than usual is often a sign that something is wrong.
 Ideally, you should get to know your betta fish

 Betta fish don’t get depressed like humans.
-Depression is too complex of a condition for a fish to suffer from, but a betta fish can suffer a form of depression caused by boredom, loneliness, and anxiety.
+Depression is too complex of a condition, but a betta fish can suffer a form of depression caused by boredom, loneliness, and anxiety.

 Fish are not deep thinkers and instead will only show basic, instinctive emotions such as fear, anger, or happiness when presented with certain situations.